-AI in Education: A Fractional CTO on Teaching, Hiring Juniors, and Human Judgment
+AI in Education: Teaching, Hiring Juniors, and Human Judgment -- with Shahid Khalil

 Is our education system ready for AI—or still grading with yesterday’s rules?
 In this episode of Back in America, Stan talks with Shahid, an award-winning fractional CTO and CISO with 35+ years in regulated industries, from medical devices to federal health tech.
 He argues that AI isn’t just a tool; it’s a colleague, a co-student, and a force multiplier—if teachers and teams learn context engineering and treat AI as a companion.